What You Need Before You Book Dayle

 “De-Greying the Green" - How you can make a difference with sustainable products sourced at SOFA - October 8, 2009

-to speak to more than 100 design professionals, explaining how they could make a difference sourcing ‘green’ products with confidence and prevent being hooked with ‘greenwashing’ claims.
+She presented to more than 100 design professionals, explaining how they could make a difference sourcing ‘green’ products with confidence and prevent being hooked with ‘greenwashing’ claims.
 Dayle Laing shared her 21 years in design practice and 19 years of college interior design teaching in a fun, educational and practical seminar.
 She applied her sustainability principles specifically to some of the fabulous green products available from the showrooms of SOFA.
 Attendees left with tips for choosing beautiful products that are sustainable, for the benefit of their clients and the environment.

 Green Upholstery Fabrics - Beautiful & Sustainable - April 29, 2009